rsk27/rsk27/README.md

 # Hi there, I'm Raghav

 Welcome to my GitHub profile!
-I'm a passionate Mechanical Engineer with interests in Robotics, Space Applications, Machine learning, AI and Deep learning.
+I'm a passionate Mechanical Engineer with interests in Robotics, Space Applications, Machine learning, Artificial Intelligence and Deep learning.
 Here you can find some of my projects and contributions in these areas.
 Feel free to explore and connect.

 ## 🌱 I'm Currently Learning
 - Computer Vision Application in Robotics Domain